SeanDaniels/structures-algorithms/docs/_topics/07-merge-sort.md

 The element being copied to the destination array is either located at the i'th index of source array or j'th index of the source array.

-i it initialized to point to the beginning of the left sublist being merged, and j is initialized to point to the beginning of the right sublist being merged.
+i is initialized to point to the beginning of the left sublist being merged, and j is initialized to point to the beginning of the right sublist being merged.

-k is initialized and bounded to be able to iterated through the entire range of the two sublists.
+k is initialized and bounded to be able to iterate through the entire range of the two sublists.

-Note that range of 'k' is exclusively less than the end value.
+Note that the range of 'k' is exclusively less than the end value.
 The split and merge functions only operate on indices that are strictly *less* than this.

 Here is a graphical representation of the logic: